qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/builders/page_actions.md

-When clicking on the cell with the value “Health and beauty” of the column Product Line, the table will filter the data, including the one the user clicks, and all the parent’s values than conform the grouping.
+When clicking on the cell with the value “Health and beauty” of the column Product Line, the table will filter the data, including the one the user clicks, and all the parent values that conform to the grouping.
 The action will add these values as filters, and you will be able to see it on the filter panel if there is one available.

 The same behavior will occur if the user clicks,for example, on any cell in the Total column.